Board of Directors

 The WRV Board of Directors includes community members with a variety of professional experience, all of whom share a deep love for restoration and the care of Colorado's open spaces.

 Board Member Biographies

 Dan Corson moved to Boulder in 1973 to attend law school.
-After a 20-year practice, he opted for a masters degree in public history to work in historic preservation.
-Since 1998 he has worked with the Colorado Office of Archaeology and Historic Preservation, supervising federal and state agency environmental compliance, federal and state rehabilitation tax credits, and local government programs.
-Dan has served on human services, environmental, and historic preservation boards-the latter at all of the local, state, and national levels, as well as numerous committees.
-Additionally he has served on city boards and two terms on the Boulder city council.
+After a 20-year practice he opted for a masters degree in public history to work in historic preservation.
+Since 1998 he has worked with the Colorado Office of Archaeology and Historic Preservation supervising federal and state agency environmental compliance, federal and state rehabilitation tax credits and local government programs.
+Dan has served on human services, environmental and historic preservation boards--the latter at all of the local, state and national levels-- as well as numerous committees.
+Additionally he served on city boards and two terms on the Boulder city council.
 Dan has volunteered for over 20 years on trail and restoration projects sponsored by WRV and other organizations.

 Allison moved to Colorado in 2009 and never wants to leave.
 She practiced law in Massachusetts in the ‘80s and ‘90s and got her Masters in Environmental Studies in 2003, in Wichita, Kansas.
 Allison has worked with environmental conservation and restoration both professionally and as an avocation for over 20 years.
 She has volunteered on WRV projects since 2010.